o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

    Name: flowDiscardClass

-   Description: Classifies the reason a packet was discarded in a flow, using the hierarchical classification scheme defined in {{?I-D.ietf-opsawg-discardmodel}}.
+   Description: Classifies the reason a packet was discarded in a flow, using the hierarchical classification scheme defined in {{!I-D.ietf-opsawg-discardmodel}}.

    Abstract Data Type: unsigned8